 Use these ideas to keep your focus on families throughout the evening.

-Distribute helium-inflated balloons that contain a biblically based “challenge for tomorrow” on a strip of paper inside.
+- Distribute inflated balloons that contain a biblically based “challenge for tomorrow” on a strip of paper inside.

 Close the evening by inviting your pastor to pray for all the families in attendance and thanking God for time together.

 This unique festival idea can be adapted to fit any season, and it’s guaranteed to be one of the most memorable events your families attend.